mhgamboa/notes/Databases/mysql.md

 #### Schema Migrations

-- tl;dr a schema migration is a folder full of sql statements
+- tl;dr a schema migration is a folder full of sql statements that help keep track of changes to your database schema.

 ### Data Types